tbrowser/Turbo-Browser/README.en.md

 ### 🔄 Accounts & sync

 - **Dual sign-in** — Turbo / Google; switch from the avatar menu, sign-in page, Settings → People / Sync, or History
 - **Data sync** — Turbo account uses Turbo cloud sync; Google account uses Google sync.
-Bookmarks, browsing history, passwords, Passkeys, browser settings, and extensions
+Bookmarks, browsing history, passwords (including Passkeys), browser settings, and extensions (see Sync settings for the actual toggles)

 ### 📦 Migration & import

 - **From Chrome / Edge** — Bookmarks, passwords, autofill, extensions (as supported by the current build)
+- **From Safari (macOS)** — Bookmarks; the import wizard guides you if Full Disk Access is needed

 ### 🛡️ Stores & extensions

 - **Chrome / Edge dual stores** — Available from the menu and the extensions page (`chrome://extensions`)
 - **Crx搜搜** — Sidebar entry on the extensions page; one-click download and install of `.crx` from trusted sources
 - **Edge theme store** — Title bar and sidebar theme entry
-- **AdGuard** — Blocks ads, trackers, and pop-ups for cleaner pages
+- **Recommended · AdGuard** — One-click `.crx` from the website; blocks ads, trackers, and pop-ups
-- **Immersive Translate** — Bilingual page translation, selection translation, video subtitles, and more
+- **Recommended · Immersive Translate** — One-click `.crx` from the website; bilingual page translation, selection translation, video subtitles, and more

 ### 🖱️ Mouse gestures & boss key